mehvishshakeel/Analyzing-The-Job-Market/README.md

 ## Overview

-This repository contains the documentation and analysis for the job postings data over the years, utilizing Excel for data processing and Power BI for visualization.
-The analysis focuses on understanding job market trends to optimize job postings and inform strategic hiring decisions.
+This repository documents the analysis of job postings data over the years, utilizing Excel and Power BI.
+The analysis aims to understand the job market trends, optimize job postings, and make informed decisions about hiring strategies for the company.

 ## Data Cleaning and Processing

 ### Cleaning Data in Excel
 - Removed index for clarity.
 - Processed salary estimates to standardize and make them more meaningful.
-- Converted "company founded" to "company age" for a more relevant metric.
+- Converted "company founded" to "company age" for a more useful metric.
 - Removed competitors' rows with insufficient data.

 ### Creating Tables and Metrics